Bhekisile/booking-reminder-backend/README.md

 ## 🔭 Future Features <a name="future-features"></a>

 - The application to be available on google play and app store.
-- Google calendar API for creating events in the clendar.
+- Google calendar API for creating events in the calendar.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>